If your website is not evolving and changing with the times then it’s simply a liability.

 # 3. Redirect it.
 In some cases, a blog or page is so old that it has to be deleted.
 In fact, it’s just plain embarrassing.
 Before you hit the delete button think about the traffic going to that particular page and the keywords it’s ranking for.
 To be on the safe side what you need to do is perform what’s called a 301 and this will redirect people from the old page to a more relevant new page.
 This is the safest option.
 Never delete, always 301.
 This is standard web practice and you can see what Google says about 301 redirects.

 # 4. Do 1 page per week.
-If the task sounds too large I suggest do this in small steps at 1 per week.
+If the task sounds too large I suggest doing this in small steps at 1 per week.
 Don’t look at the whole picture rather take 1 blog or page at a time and spend say 20-30 minutes on it.
-Once you get the hang of it you will find that some pages only need a couple of words updates.
+Once you get the hang of it you will find that some pages only need a couple of word updates.
 It may be easier than you think.

 # 5. Ditch it.
 Some articles are just so old they need a complete overhaul.
-Like some bad clothes you have from the ’80s or 90’s they just need to be thrown out.
-What was fashionable in content back in 2010 for some industries (especially ours in the digital space) are definitely no longer relevant.
+Like some bad clothes, you have from the ’80s or 90’s they just need to be thrown out.
+What was fashionable in content back in 2010 for some industries (especially ours in the digital space) is definitely no longer relevant.
 I say get in there with a jackhammer and start again.

 The advantage of reviving new copy is that you really don’t have to think of new topics to write about.
 Finding new blog topics can be really hard work (the more you write the more they all seem to sound the same and you end up becoming very repetitive).
 They are already there and have worked well for you in the past so why not just revive it with a bit of TLC and save yourself a lot of time at the computer?